 Accommodations & Reservations

 The Reynolds Mansion can accommodate up to 25 guests in 10 bedrooms with 10 bathrooms (not all bedrooms have adjoining baths).
 There is a minimum group size of 16 guests as well as a minimum 2-night stay.
 If your group size is fewer than 16, we still encourage you to come, however you must pay at the 16-person rate.
 Room layouts, sizes and locations vary.
 When making your reservations, our staff will provide all the room options available to your group.
-A conference coordinator will work with you to plan any tours, programming, audio-visual or meeting needs your group may have.
+Our event coordinator will work with you to plan tours, programming, meal selections, audio-visual or meeting needs your group may have.

 Prices include room and meals.